-The Company follows the provisions of SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
+The Company follows the provisions of FASB ASC Subtopic 350-20, "Intangibles: Goodwill and Other - Goodwill" (formerly SFAS No. 142, "Goodwill and Other Intangible Assets").
 Goodwill is not amortized, but rather is subject to an annual impairment test (or more frequently if impairment indicators arise).

-SFAS 142 prescribes a two-phase process for impairment testing of goodwill.
+FASB ASC Subtopic 350-20 prescribes a two-phase process for impairment testing of goodwill.
 The first phase screens for impairment; while the second phase (if necessary) measures impairment.